-My initial goal was to find an improved lock system which would prevent someone from kicking in the door.
-Unfortunately, I could not locate such a lock to remedy this potential situation.
-The type of lock for which I was seeking was one which could be "hardening" for entry into the home and thus make it difficult, if not downright impossible for a criminal to obtain entry.
-I wanted something solid as opposed to the standard deadbolt currently in use.
+It often will take only a single kick to force open a residential door.
+After spending multiple hours exploring the web in search of an improved lock system to prevent this from occurring, I found it almost impossible to locate anything to remedy the situation.
+The kind of lock I was seeking was one that you could "hardening" for your entry into the home and make it difficult if not impossible for a criminal to obtain entry.
+I wanted something solid as opposed to the standard dead-bolt currently in use.
 Most entry products on the market today can easily be kicked in.
-You can purchase commercial security locks, however most residential doors are simply not built to the proper thickness for the commercial style lock sets.
-With our doors we were lucky that the previous owner had installed steel doors throughout the home.
+You can purchase commercial security locks however most residential doors are simply not built to the proper thickness for the commercial style lock sets.
 In view of the difficulty in finding a desired lock I have created alternative methods of securing the doors of my home.

-I took the liberty to talk at length with a friend who happens to be a lock specialist dealing specifically with low-income apartment complexes.
+I took the liberty to talk at length with a friend who happens to be lock specialist dealing specifically with low-income apartment complexes.
 These complexes experience a large volume of kicked in doors on a daily basis.
-He stated that one of the easiest and cheapest methods that he knew for preventing the doors from being kicked in, or the door jamb from being broken was to make sure that the screws which attach the bolt plate to the jamb go all the way to the stud that's behind the jamb.
+He stated that one of the easiest and cheapest methods that he knew for preventing the doors from being kicked in or the door jamb from being broken was to make sure that the screws which attach the bolt plate to the jamb go all the way to the stud that's behind the jamb.
 The method so described makes it harder for a burglar to obtain entry by simply replacing the standard 1⁄2 inch screws which attach the strike plate with longer 3-inch screws.
 The longer screws will permit the penetration of the door jamb within the frame.
-We installed 3 to 3 1/2" drywall screws in both the dead-bolt and the locking door knob jamb plates.
-My premises were that these screws were long enough to fully reach the 2 X 4 stud which proves more substantial that the material found within the jamb itself.
+He would take and install 3 to 3 1/2" drywall screws in both the dead-bolt and the locking door knob jamb plates.
+His premises was that these screws were long enough to fully reach the 2 X 4 stud which proves more substantial that the material found within the jamb itself.

-My friend related one instance where a drugged out, jealous ex-husband desperately wanted into his ex-wife's apartment which my friend had previously completed a reinforcement job on the door.
-To make a long story short the husband did gain entrance to the home, but only after he had completely demolished the frame of the door pulling it out of the wall itself.
+He related one instance where a drugged out, jealous ex-husband desperately wanted into his ex-wife's apartment which my friend had previously completed a reinforcement job on the door.
+To make a long story short the husband did gain entrance to the home but only after he had completely demolished the frame of the door pulling it out of the wall itself.
 The same procedure will work with the hinge plate screws as well.
 These 3 or 4 screws in each hinge are a mere 1⁄2 inch but by replacing them with 3-inch screws they can hold up to a lot more abuse.
 Consider having a 1/8" thick aluminum or steel 1.5" wide plate recessed within the door frame and attached with countersunk screws.
 By using this strategy, the entire door frame will take the hit.

-Often people think that a stronger lock is in order, but the reality of it all is that it is not the lock, or dead-bolt itself, but rather how well it has been attached to the opening.
-Even a simple Kwik-set dead bolt cannot easily be comprised if installed properly.
-We installed a dead bolt on every exterior door of our home.
-We decided prior to the installation if the interior side should be opened by a key or by a handle.
+Often people think that a stronger lock is in order but the reality of it all is that it is not the lock or dead-bolt itself but rather how well it has been attached to the opening.
+He further added that even a simple Kwik-set dead bolt cannot easily be comprised if installed properly.
+You should install a dead bolt on every exterior door of your home.
+Decide prior to the installation if the interior side should be opened by a key or by a handle.